This post may contain affiliate links. Please read our disclosure policy.

 Season the Fish:

 • Pat the red snapper fillets dry and place on a plate or tray.
-Drizzle with avocado oil and sprinkle evenly with the salt and the remaining Cajun seasoning blend, pressing gently to adhere.
+Drizzle with avocado oil and sprinkle evenly with the salt and remaining Cajun seasoning blend, pressing gently to adhere.

 Grill the Fish: